Mixture of Distributions Matters: Dynamic Sparse Attention for Efficient Video Diffusion Transformers: Experiments

 \textbf{Datasets.} We use the VBench\cite{huang2023vbench} dataset to rate MOD-DiT and other baselines, which demonstrate the quality of generated videos across multiple dimensions.

-\textbf{Metrics.} We employ a comprehensive set of metrics to evaluate the generated videos.
-The overall video quality is assessed using the VBench score, with a specific focus on its imaging quality and subject consistency dimensions.
-Additionally, we measure visual fidelity, similarity to ground truth, and perceptual differences between the outputs of the original models and the benchmarked methods using Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measure (SSIM) for quantifying numerical similarity, as well as Learned Perceptual Image Patch Similarity (LPIPS) for assessing perceptual differences.
-For sparsity evaluation, we define \textbf{sparsity} as the ratio of blocks to be computed to the total number of blocks, where blocks are partitioned into non-overlapping $B \times B$ sizes.
+\textbf{Metrics.} We evaluate generated videos using VBench \cite{huang2023vbench}, specifically focusing on the Imaging Quality and Subject Consistency dimensions.
+To assess visual fidelity and perceptual deviation from the original full-attention models, we report Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM), and Learned Perceptual Image Patch Similarity (LPIPS).
+Finally, \textbf{sparsity} is defined as the ratio of computed $B \times B$ non-overlapping blocks to the total block count.